tyaga001/awesome-developer-tools-marketing/README.md

 - [Lago's Product Hunt Launch Handbook](https://github.com/getlago/lago/wiki/Product-Hunt-launch-:-our-handbook) - Lago's detailed handbook sharing their experiences and best practices for launching on Product Hunt.
 - [#1 Developer Tool of the Month](https://dev.to/tanyarai/1-developer-tool-of-the-month-1o41) - Tanya Rai shares her experience and the steps taken to achieve the #1 developer tool spot on Product Hunt.
 - [How We Missed #1 on Product Hunt but Still Won Big](https://dev.to/daytona/how-we-missed-1-on-product-hunt-but-still-won-big-1gig) - Daytona's story of missing the top spot on Product Hunt but gaining valuable insights and success.
-- [Product Hunt Series by Florian Merian](https://dev.to/fmerian/series/27917) - A series of articles by Florian Merian detailing various aspects of launching on Product Hunt.
+- [Product Hunt Series by Flo Merian](https://mktto.dev/meow) - A series of articles by Flo Merian detailing various aspects of launching on Product Hunt.

 ### Case Studies
 - [How Notion Launched on Product Hunt](https://www.productschool.com/blog/product-management-2/how-notion-launched-on-product-hunt/) - Analysis of Notion's successful Product Hunt launch strategy.

 ### Tools
-- [Ship by Product Hunt](https://www.producthunt.com/ship) - Tools to help you ship, get feedback, and grow your product.
+- [hunted.space](https://hunted.space) - Insights on Product Hunt launches.

 ## Developer Relations (DevRel)